Non-Toxic Cookware: Have Chemicals Been Lurking in Your Food?

 If heating up my cookware causes it to release fumes that would kill pet birds almost instantly, it’s probably time to switch to something safer.
 I’d also rather not expose babies, children, or any of my loved ones to those fumes.

-While manufacturers provide warnings on their labels recommending the avoidance of using high temperatures with their products, it’s been demonstrated that these fumes can occur in as little as 2-5 minutes on a conventional stovetop.
+While manufacturers provide warnings on their labels recommending avoiding high temperatures with their products, it’s been demonstrated that these fumes can occur in as little as 2-5 minutes on a conventional stovetop.
 So, while I’m sure we appreciate the warnings, they don’t really help!

 The associations between Teflon chemicals and adverse health effects are somewhat controversial, but DuPont and 3M were forced to stop their way of producing the chemical as of 2015 to prevent it from being released into the environment.
 However, even though production has changed and other chemicals are being used, those chemicals are very similar and pose the same risks.